Smana/smana.github.io/content/en/post/cilium-gateway-api/index.md

 As mentioned previously, there are many **Ingress Controllers** options, and each has its own specificities and particular features, sometimes making their use complex.
 Furthermore, the traditionnal `Ingress` API in Kubernetes has very limited parameters.
 Some solutions have even created their own [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (Kubernetes Custom Resources) while others use `annotations` to overcome these limitations.

 Here comes the **Gateway API**!
 This is actually a **standard** that allows declaring advanced networking features without requiring specific extensions to the underlying controller.
-Moreover, since all controllers use the same API, it is possible to switch from one solution to another **without changing the configuration** (the Kubenetes manifests that describe how the incoming traffic should be routed).
+Moreover, since all controllers use the same API, it is possible to switch from one solution to another **without changing the configuration** (The Kubenetes manifests which describe how the incoming traffic should be routed).

 Among the concepts that we will explore, GAPI brings a granular authorization model which defines **explicit roles with distinct permissions**.
 (More information on the GAPI security model [here](https://gateway-api.sigs.k8s.io/concepts/security-model/#roles-and-personas)).